Bray Lake Terms and Conditions

 - We recommend that you wear a wetsuit to aid buoyancy, retain body heat and protect you from water borne infection.
 If you decide not to wear a wetsuit be aware that this can increase the risks associated with open water swimming and it is done purely at your own risk.

 - If a problem occurs during your swim session, roll on to your back and signal for rescue by shouting for attention and, if safe to do so, raise an arm in the air to signal for help.
 If possible swim to one of the Swim marker buoys and hold on and signal for help.
 There are whistles on all main swim marker buoys to enable you to call for attention.

 - Please be alert for any other swimmers who may be having difficulty.
 Do not be afraid to ask if a swimmer needs help.

-- Swimming in open water can increase the risk of ill health as the water may not be of bathing quality and may contain sewage, livestock contamination and pollution from farming.
+- Swimming in open water can increase the risk of ill health as the water may not be of bathing quality and may contain Blue Green Algae, and (or) contamination and pollution from farming and wildlife.
 It is important therefore that you: -

 - Do not swim or enter the water if feeling unwell.